Relatively Open Gromov-Witten Invariants for Symplectic Manifolds of Lower Dimensions: Introduction

-Note, by \cite{FO3}\cite{Sil}, that ${\Cal M}_{k,l}(\Sigma,L,d)$ might be non-orientable.
-If $L$ is relatively spin, then Fukaya {\it et al.} \cite{FO3} proved that the moduli space is orientable.
+There are two main difficulties in defining such invariants: orientability of moduli space and codimension 1 bubbling-off phenomenon.
+Note, by \cite{FO3}\cite{Sil}, that ${\mathcal M}_{k,l}(X,L,d)$ might be non-orientable.
+If $L$ is relatively spin, then Fukaya {\it et al.} proved that the moduli space is orientable.
 Katz-Liu \cite{KL}\cite{Liu} defined an open invariant under the much restricted assumption that there exists an additional $S^1$-action on the pair $(X,L)$.
 To define an orientation on the moduli space, they also assumed the Lagrangian submanifold $L$ is orientable and (relatively) spin.
 The orientability of moduli space seems important for Katz-Liu's definition of enumerative invariants.
-However, J. Solomon \cite{So} showed that even if $L$ is not orientable, under the weaker assumption that $L$ is `relatively Pin$^\pm$' and some constraints on the number of boundary marked points, we still can obtain a canonical isomorphism from the orientation bundle of ${\Cal M}_{k,l}(\Sigma,L,d)$ to the pullbacked line bundle from the orientation bundle of $L^k$ by the evaluation map $\prod_ievb_i$.
-Although the moduli space ${\Cal M}_{k,l}(\Sigma,L,d)$ may be nonorientable, the integral of $\det (TL)$-valued forms over ${\Cal M}_{k,l}(\Sigma,L,d)$ would make sense.
+However, Solomon \cite{So} showed that even if $L$ is not orientable, under the weaker assumption that $L$ is ``relatively Pin$^\pm$'' and some constraints on the number of boundary marked points, we still can obtain a canonical isomorphism from the orientation bundle of ${\mathcal M}_{k,l}(\Sigma,X,L,d)$ to the pull-backed line bundle from the orientation bundle of $L^k$ by the evaluation map $\prod_ievb_i$.
+Although the moduli space ${\mathcal M}_{k,l}(\Sigma,X,L,d)$ may be non-orientable, the integral of $\det (TL)$-valued forms over ${\mathcal M}_{k,l}(\Sigma,X,L,d)$ would make sense.